 As more companies embrace the move to digital payments, one of the newest payment rails in the United States has created an opportunity for businesses to move money in real-time with a simple and secure process.

 The RTP® Network from The Clearing House represents a new phase in the evolution of the payments industry within the United States.
-The RTP® Network is on the cutting edge of payment innovations and is poised to transform the way we understand bank transfers.
+The RTP® Network is the cutting edge of payment innovation and is poised to transform the way we understand bank transfers.

-Dwolla partners with innovative financial institutions to allow you to send instructions for transfers directly through our API, which means you can send transfers over the RTP® Network without directly integrating with a participating bank.
+Dwolla partners with innovative financial institutions to allow a business to keep its existing banking relationship and still send instructions for transfers directly through our RTP API.
+This means you can send transfers over the RTP® Network without directly integrating with a participating bank.

-The Clearing House created the RTP® Network to provide nearly-instantaneous payments between eligible bank accounts.
-And as with any payment method, providing increased speed comes with the possibility for additional risk.
+The Clearing House created the RTP® Network in 2017 to provide nearly-instantaneous payments between eligible bank accounts.
+And as with any payment method, faster payments come with the possibility for additional risk.

 Developing Your Risk Appetite

 Said another way, once a real-time payment is sent there is no opportunity to cancel, stop or initiate a return.
-This finality allows participants to consider a payment complete without having to wait days for the funds to actually become available.
-This also means that users need to be extra vigilant about ensuring they do not send payments in error or expose their credentials to potential fraudsters.
+The finality of an RTP® transaction allows participants to consider a payment complete without having to wait days for the funds to actually become available.
+This also means that users need to be extra vigilant about not sending payments in error or exposing their credentials to potential fraudsters.

 - Confidence in the identity of the recipient of any transaction initiated.